ligato/docs/docs/plugins/connection-plugins.md

 **1. cURL**

-Specify the VPP Agent target HTTP IP address and port with link to desired data.
+Specify the vpp-agent target HTTP IP address and port with link to desired data.
 All URLs are accessible via the `GET` method.

 Example:
 ```